pgredys/spectral-processing-tool/README.md

 ## Affiliation

-This project was created in condition of realisation project classes for Mechatronic System Indentification subject under **Tadeusz Stepinski** supervision on <u>AGH University of Science and Technology in Kraków</u> in 2022.
+This project was created in condition of realisation project classes for Mechatronic System Indentification subject under professor **Tadeusz Stepinski** supervision on <u>AGH University of Science and Technology in Kraków</u> in 2022.

 ## Setting up